Your travel choices when working for us

 Train

 Travel by train for part of your commute is possible for all of our sites, with Salford Royal Hospital (Eccles and Salford Crescent Stations) and Rochdale Infirmary (Rochdale station) being a relatively short travel distance.
-For information in stations listed below see tfgm.com/public-transport/train/stations.
+For information regarding the train stations listed, see tfgm.com/public-transport/train/stations.

 Become a Super Commuter and Join the NCA Liftshare Community